MichalOpoka/ecfr/cfr/title-26-Internal-Revenue/chapter-I-Internal-Revenue-Service-Department-Treasury/subchapter-A-Income-Tax/part-1-Income-Taxes/subjectgroup-ECFR88a2d1b64bcecd8-Information-Reporting-Foreign-Financial-Institutions/section-1.1471-0.md

 (1) In general.

-(2) Requesting wavier or closure of a U.S. account.
+(2) Requesting waiver or closure of a U.S. account.

-(i) In general.

-(ii) Valid and effective waiver for a U.S. account.

-(iii) Closure or transfer of U.S. account.

 (3) Legal prohibitions preventing withholding.